Lone Star Tick

 • and many more

-If you visit the Centers for Disease Control and Prevention (CDC) at their website www.cdc.gov/ticks/diseases they have a full summary of the various diseases, the most common ticks that transmit the disease, and locations where those ticks are most often found.
+If you visit the Centers for Disease Control and Prevention (CDC) website at www.cdc.gov/ticks/diseases, you’ll find a full summary of the various diseases, the most common ticks that transmit them, and the locations where those ticks are most often found.
 Here are a few:

-• Anaplasmosis – blacklegged tick – northeastern and upper midwestern U.S.B
+• Anaplasmosis: blacklegged tick – northeastern and upper midwestern U.S.A

-• Rocky Mountain spotted fever – American dog tick, Rocky Mountain wood tick, brown dog tick – More often in the Rocky Mtn. region
+• Rocky Mountain spotted fever: American dog tick, Rocky Mountain wood tick, brown dog tick – More often in the Rocky Mountains region

 Can my dog get sick from tick bites?

 A number of the diseases listed above can also be contracted by dogs.
-Lyme disease seems to be the most common tick-borne disease in the U.S. They are known to be infected by blacklegged and deer ticks.
-Symptoms of Lyme disease found in dogs are fever, lameness, swollen joints and lymph nodes, and exhibiting lethargy.
-The symptoms usually show up withing 36-48 hours.
+Lyme disease is the most common tick-borne disease in the U.S. It’s transmitted by blacklegged and deer ticks.
+Symptoms of Lyme disease found in dogs are fever, lameness, swollen joints and lymph nodes, and lethargy.
+The symptoms usually show up within 36-48 hours.
 Each time you go near grassy and wooded areas with your dog, be sure to check for and remove any ticks you find.
+That’s one reason it’s wise to keep your dog reasonably trimmed during the summer months, so it’s easier to find the ticks on their body.

 Follow Precautions for Tick Prevention and Disease Control

-• The best way to avoid ticks is by wearing insect repellent with Deet as an ingredient and avoiding heavily wooded areas.
+• The best way to avoid ticks is to wear insect repellent containing DEET and avoid heavily wooded areas.

 • Wear light-colored clothing.